 Coordinated Review Process Guidance and Tools

 The Major Mines Office plays an important strategic role in engaging with industry to clearly establish expectations and accountability for high-quality applications while at the same time coordinating with provincial agencies and Indigenous Nations to ensure the timely review of major mine projects across the province.

 The following guidance and tools are provided to ensure natural resource agencies, Indigenous Nations, proponents, the public and stakeholders have a clear understanding of the permit review process and permit application information requirements for major mine projects.

-- Ministry of Energy, Mines and Petroleum Resources Guide to Coordinated Authorizations for Major Mines in B.C.
+- Ministry of Energy, Mines and Low Carbon Innovation Guide to Coordinated Authorizations for Major Mines in B.C.
 (PDF, 1,530KB)

 Provides information on the coordinated review process and a list of potential authorizations that may be required to construct and operate a major mine in the Province of B.C.